 The committee filed paperwork about a week before the Aug.
 9 primary showing that it had spent about $29,000 on online advertising and mailings to support Mark Elliott, a candidate in the Republican primary for the open 18th Senate District seat held by outgoing GOP Sen. Rick Gudex.
 When Elliott lost the primary, the federation never formally switched its support to winning Republican primary candidate Dan Feyen, but it spent an additional $58,000 attacking the Democratic candidate Mark Harris in the weeks leading up to the general election.
 Because the district was an open seat and had switched parties in the previous two elections, outside electioneering groups spent an estimated $3.9 million - over 40% of all such spending in the 2016 legislative elections - on issue ads and independent expenditures in an attempt to sway the race.

 In September and October, the federation reported spending on mailings and online and broadcast advertising in several other legislative races, including:

 Television, radio and online advertising against Democratic candidate Bryan Van Stippen, who was running against incumbent GOP Sen. Tom Tiffany, of Hazelhurst, in the 12th Senate District.
 The group's 30-second ad called Van Stippen a carpetbagger for challenging Tiffany after having just moved to the district;

 A radio ad backing incumbent GOP Rep. Scott Krug, of Rome, in the the 72nd Assembly District.

-This organization is registered with the Government Accountability Board following the January 2010 U.S. Supreme Court ruling in Citizens United v.
-FEC as a corporation making independent disbursements.
+This organization is registered with the Government Accountability Board/Wisconsin Ethics Commission as an independent expenditure committee following the January 2010 U.S. Supreme Court ruling in Citizens United v.
+FEC.